antpiron/RedRibbon/README.md

 # Documentation

-A R vignette is available. for the whole documentation, run in R
+A R vignette is available.
+For the whole documentation with fully reproducible examples, run in R

 ```R
 vignette("RedRibbon")